 What does “real-time information” mean?

 Real-time information includes data that is delivered immediately upon collection.
-So, in the case of the camera images on NITTEC’s website, the imagery being displayed is current.
+So, in the case of the camera images/video on NITTEC’s website, the feed being displayed is current.
 It should be noted that there can be a lag due to refreshing rates.
 For example, camera images are refreshed every 1-3 minutes.

 How does NITTEC's reporting differ from the travel information on the radio or television?